Who is Jesus?

 Like us, our Christian sisters and brothers are wonderful, and also work in progress.
 So part of being together is to learn how to be united in love and truth, in kindness and in shared worship of our loving Father.
 Which flows into loving and faithful service to the whole community in which we live – both the local community and the wider global one.

 It is so powerful.
 And a lot of fun.
-And quite scary – but then you remember God’s got it sorted, so you relax.
+At times it’s a bit scary.
+Stepping out in faith and placing your trust in someone else is bound to feel that way.
+But then you remember God’s got it sorted, so you can relax and enjoy the ride.